segni-saifeddine/TITANIC_API-EKS-K8S-Terraform-Helm/README.md

 - `PostgreSQL` is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

 - `Docker Compose`: Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application's services.
+- `Terraform`: Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.

+- `Kubernetes`: Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.

+- `Helm`: Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.

+- `AWS Cloud`: Amazon Web Services offers reliable, scalable, and inexpensive cloud computing services.

 ## Assumption And Prerequisites

-- You have a Docker environment running.
+- You have a `Docker` environment running.
 - You have an account in a container registry.
-- You have Python installed on your machine for testing
+- You have `Python` installed on your machine for testing
+- You have `kubectl` installed in your machine.
+- You have `helm` installed in your machine.
+- You have `terraform` installed in your machine.
+- You have `AWS CLi` installed and configured.
+- You have a `AWS account`, with a project.

 # Endpoints